LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * Add styling (lifted from ELN notebooks stylings) for choice panels in modal.
 * Update `getSelection` so you can pass in a `queryName` and `schemaName` and not have to parse the selection key
 * Add utility method `getCofirmDeleteMessage`
+* Issue 42843: Sample Creation modal allows more than the max number of rows to be created

 ### version 2.32.0
 *Released*: 19 May 2021